knpuniversity/FOSUserBundle/knpu/customize-forms.md

 ## Extending the Core Form

-totally!
+Totally!
 And once again, the web debug toolbar can help us out.
 Mouse over the form icon and click that.
 This tells us what form is used on this page: it's called `RegistrationFormType` - the same as our form class!